breeze833/voice_echo_bot/README.md

 * Make sure you have python3
 * `pip install -r < requirements.txt`

-Note: you may need to install some native libraries manually.
+Note 1: you may need to install some native libraries manually.
+Note 2: We use pygame 1.9.6 which depends on libSDL1.2.
+The project currently not support the latest pygame 2.0.0 which depends on libSDL2.

 ## Configuration